noisebridge/rfid-access-control/software/firmware/README.md

      M<r><msg>
            : Write a message to the LCD screen. <r> is a single digit giving the row to print in, can be 0 or 1).
-             Example:
+             The following example writes 'Hello World' into the second line:

                  M1Hello World

-             writes this message to the second line.
-     R     : Reset RFID reader (Should typically not be necessary except after physical connection reconnect of its SPI bus). e<msg>: Just echo back given message.
-Useful for line-reliability test.
+     R     : Reset RFID reader (Mostly debug; should typically not be necessary except after physical connection reconnect of its SPI bus).
-             (Use with line length ~ <= 30 characters)
-     s     : Read stats.
+     N<name> : Persistently set the name of this terminal.
+To avoid accidentally setting this, it requires do be called twice.

      (TODO: specialized command to buzz or silent open, color leds etc)

-Each command is acknowledged with a line prefixed with the letter of the command, *or* on error, the returned value starts with `E`.
+Each command is acknowledged with exactly one line prefixed with the letter of the command, *or* on error in that command, the returned line starts with `E`.
+Lines starting with `#` are informal for user interaction (e.g. startup screen or help output) and should just be skipped for programmatic interfaces.
 Makes interfacing the protocol simple.

 Compiling